gboudon-dev/cheat-sheet/README.md

 * **Search by description (FR-03):** Suggestions based on command descriptions as well as names, so users can type what they want to do in natural language (e.g., "delete dictionary").
 * **FR-07 Telemetry and Library Improvement:** The system must track the usage frequency of each command via a local counter and send this data anonymously to the cloud to identify the most relevant commands and optimize starter packs in future updates.
 * **FR-08 Data Export and Import:** Manual backup capability of the command database into standard formats (JSON/CSV).
-* **FR-09 Quick Editing:** Ability to briefly modify descriptions or tags directly from the sticky note interface.
 * **FR-11 Authentication and Cloud Sync:**
   * User Login/Registration module.
   * Automatic synchronization of custom libraries, pinned commands, and interface settings to the cloud.
   * Multi-platform data recovery upon user login.
-* **NFR-01 Portability:** Lightweight executable targeting desktop operating systems (Windows/Linux/macOS).
-Currently developed and tested on Windows only.
 * **NFR-02 Resource Efficiency:** CPU consumption under 1% while in an idle state.

 ---